Browse BuildersHow It Works

 What does a pole barn cost by size?

 Building footprint is the single biggest cost lever.
-Shell costs scale roughly linearly with square footage, though larger buildings benefit from modest economies of scale in labor and crane time.
+Shell costs scale roughly linearly with square footage, but larger buildings cost less per square foot because permits, mobilization, crane setup and engineering are fixed costs spread across more area.
+A 24×30 shell runs about $15–$26 per sq ft; a 50×100 shell runs about $12–$22.
 Use the table below as a baseline — then use our cost calculator to adjust for your state and finish level.

 24×24576$9K–$15K$18K–$30K2-car garage, small workshop